 Two innovative technologies, LISP and Nexus, have come together to create a one-of-a-kind scalable blockchain that many believe is the next generation blockchain solution the industry has been waiting for.
 LISP (Locator/ID Separation Protocol) was created by Silicon Valley’s, Dino Farinacci, to revolutionize scaling the Internet.
 The Nexus Hybrid Blockchain is being developed by twenty-eight year old Founder, Colin Cantrell, to solve the challenges of first generation blockchain architecture.
 Together, these two pioneers are advancing blockchain technology on the network layer in a way that has never been done before.

 Dino is a software engineer and the largest individual contributor to running code on the Internet.
 He was the first ever Cisco Fellow appointed in 1997 and currently holds over 40 Internet and networking related patents.
 For the last 30 years, Dino has been a member of the Internet Engineering Task Force (IETF), which develops standards for the Internet we use every day.
 When Dino left Cisco in 2012, he wanted to pursue and focus on next generation use-cases for this new LISP technology.
-LISP is currently being used by tech giants such as Comcast, Bloomberg, NBC and Cisco.
+LISP is currently being tested by tech giants such as Comcast, Bloomberg, NBC and Cisco.

 In 2017, he met Nexus Founder, Colin Cantrell, who is a self taught coder creating the Nexus blockchain from the ground up.
 Dino recognized the blockchain community was neglecting the real value of the network layer and making the same mistakes that were made when designing the Internet.
 Nexus was open to experiment, trial and deploy a LISP overlay, while Dino was eager to apply his networking experience to blockchain.
 The collaboration between Dino and Nexus was a perfect fit.
 Two years later, what started out as a passion project for Dino, is now the next generation scalable blockchain set to release this summer.
 Nexus Director of Business Development, Brian Vena said, “What Dino and Colin have created not only advances blockchain technology, but it will heavily impact our daily lives when it comes to the future of IoT and 5G.
 It also finally provides businesses a cost effective way to integrate a scalable blockchain solution with their current systems through easy to use plug and play APIs and advanced contracts that can be written in any coding language.”